dirigible-io/dirigible-io.github.io/_posts/apps/2016-07-12-app_core_api.md

 ---
-layout: app
 title: Enterprise JavaScript
 icon: gear
-category: apps
 tags:
 - core
 brief: Enterprise JavaScript is a set of API modules that aims at standardization of the usage of the common capabilities in the cloud based business applications
 git: https://github.com/dirigiblelabs/core_api
 info: apps/2016/07/12/app_core_api.html
 ---